 Do you have Alumni News you'd like to share?
 Need to update your contact info?
 Please contact Andrea Edwards, Director of Alumni Relations, at firstname.lastname@example.org.

 Our fabulous retired librarian and historian, Deb Hunt, leads us on a walk down Crystal's memory lane.
 Don’t hesitate to contact her on Facebook with photos, remembrances, and questions.

 The Uplands Mansion (Upper School campus) In 1911, the original owner of the Uplands mansion, Templeton Crocker, commissioned renowned SF architect Willis Polk to design the home as a wedding present for his new bride.
-Find out more about the Mansion's history written by CSUS historian and former librarian Deb Hunt.
+Find out more about the Mansion's history written by Crystal historian and former librarian Deb Hunt.